lanterndata/docs/060-lantern-cli/030-indexing.md

 CREATE INDEX ON embeddings USING lantern_hnsw(v dist_cos_ops) WITH (m=12, ef_construction=64, external=true);
 ```

-With the `lantern.external_index_*` GUC variables we are configuring the destination of our external indexing server and wether to use TLS connection or not.
+With the `lantern.external_index_*` GUC variables we are configuring the destination of our external indexing server and whether to use TLS connection.

-When `external=true` parameter will be passed on `CREATE INDEX` statement, the database will connect to the provided external indexing endpoint, stream tuples and receive back the index file.
+When the `external=true` parameter is be passed in the `CREATE INDEX` statement, the database will connect to the provided external indexing endpoint, stream tuples and receive back the index file.

-You can read more about external indexing in the blog post [here](/blog/hnsw-index-creation)
+You can read more about external indexing in the blog post [here](/blog/pgvector-external-indexing).

 ```sql
 -- verify that index is created properly